bmonews2018/bmonews/en-US/buyer/logistics_delivery.md

 # Logistics Delivery

-##  After purchasing the products, how to arrange logistics delivery?
+##  After purchasing the products, how to arrange for logistics delivery?

 You may check or arrange for Logistics delivery with the Supplier whom is providing the Products/ Services to you.
 Alternatively, you may contact MOL’s Logistics Services on the Third Party Logistics Partners we are partnering with for the Logistics delivery.
 Click here for [Contact Information](mailto:supplychain@emarineonline.com)